mmrwoods/jenkins_campfire_plugin/README.markdown

 * Refactored the code to fix a number of null pointer exceptions.
 * Moved from per-job to global config.
-* Fixed issues with configuration details being lost after a hudson restart.
+* Fixed issues with configuration details being lost after a restart.
 * Tidied up jelly view for configuration form and added help files for each field.
 * Added a link to the build in notifications sent to campfire.

-Thanks to Joshua Krall, we now have support for SSL, and the plugin works after upgrading to Hudson ver.
-1.363
+Other features have since been added including...

+* Support for campfire accounts with SSL enabled, added by to Joshua Krall.
-Recently, Brad Greenlee added a smart notification feature, which disables notifications for successful builds unless the previous build was unsuccessful, and I added commit info to build notifications and an option to customize the room to which notifications are sent per-project.
+* A smart notification feature, added by Brad Greenlee, which disables success notifications unless the previous build was unsuccessful.
+* Build nofifications now include commit info.
+* Room to which notifications are sent can be customised per-project.

 Note: The plugin code is a bit of a mess, partly just because I don't have a lot of Java experience, but also because I simply haven't got the time to tidy it up.
 It does work though, and we use it daily without any trouble.

 ### Installation

 You'll need to have JDK 6 and maven2 installed to build the plugin.
 This should be as simple as asking your package manager to install maven2, e.g.